1Aboa Vetus & Ars Nova

 Turku is truly an exceptional place, where city centre excavations easily become the headquarters of archaeological operations.
 This was the case in the 1990’s, when Rettig Palace began its transformation into an art museum.
 What emerged was more than art, with the museum adopting a fantastic dual-purpose.
 In this museum of history and contemporary art, the old and the new combine playfully under one roof.

-Aboa Vetus is Finland’s only archaeological museum, where the original ruins of Medieval Turku touch the surface of what daily life was like long ago in Turku.
-It is a place where curiosity and investigation are permitted!
+Aboa Vetus is Finland’s only archaeological museum, where the original excavated ruins of Medieval Turku touch the surface of what daily life was like long ago in Turku.
+It's a place where curiosity and investigation are permitted!
 On the other hand, Ars Nova’s art exhibitions paint the very different world of contemporary art.
-Explore the exhibition calendar on the museum’s website.
-During summer, there are guided tours and children’s tours every day at the museum.
 Also part of the same complex are M Kitchen & Café and the superb museum shop.

 There really is no better location for a specialist maritime museum, with the Suomen Joutsen by its side and the Port of Turku a stone’s throw away, there’s no need to deviate far to explore a wealth of maritime history.